-Dillan's inspirational message and very presence make him a teacher every person can learn from, especially those yearning to understand and be themselves and how they learn to care for themselves and others in that process.
-His lifelong journey includes overcoming a teenage eating disorder to change my nutrition and lifestyle habits as well as shifting career, religious/spiritual and sexual identities.
+Dillan's inspirational message and very presence make him a teacher every person can learn from.
+His lifelong journey includes overcoming a teenage eating disorder to change my nutrition and lifestyle habits as well as his career, religious/spiritual and sexual identities.
 From all this change, I understand what it means to be human and fear change and how to overcome profound adversity.
-I share my experiences and wisdom with audiences and individuals interested in knowing who they are and what they truly need and also how to relate to others with compassion and kindness is part of true success.
+I share my experiences and wisdom with audiences and individuals to know who they are and what they truly need to thrive and how relating to others with compassion and kindness is part of true success.

-Born and raised in New Jersey in the 80s, Dillan always felt out of place among his family and peers.
-He spoke up to racist jokes at the dinner table and envied the boys' school uniforms in Catholic school.
-A middle child in a divorced family, Dillan was told he was "too much" from an early age but channeled those feelings of rejection and sadness into creative outlets, making art and writing constantly.
-He spent a lot of time alone and sought out movies and books to fuel his understanding of the human condition.
+Born and raised in New Jersey in the 80s, I always felt out of place among my family and peers.
+I spoke up to racist jokes at the dinner table and envied the boys' school uniforms in Catholic school.
+A middle child in a divorced family, I was often told I was "too much" from an early age but channeled those feelings of rejection and sadness into creative outlets, making art and writing constantly.
+I spent a lot of time alone and sought out deeply cathartic movies and books to fuel my understanding of the human condition.

-He attended an all-female Catholic school on full scholarship due to his lower-middle-class upbringing.
-When life pressures piled up, he developed an eating disorder as a coping skill and forever changed his relationship to food and my body.
+I attended an all-female Catholic school on full scholarship due to my lower-middle-class upbringing.
+When life pressures piled up, I developed an eating disorder as a coping skill and forever changed my relationship to food and my body.
 I lost a lot of weight in a short amount of time and was so weak, I had to quit the basketball team.
-It was a rough time full of mood swings from inadequate nutrition, but my academic performance never suffered which led to his acceptance to a dual-major Elementary Education program at The College of New Jersey where he thrived under stellar mentorship.
+It was a rough time full of mood swings from inadequate nutrition, but my academic performance never suffered which led to my acceptance to a dual-major Elementary Education program at The College of New Jersey.
+My eating disorder faded as I thrived under stellar mentorship.